Love lifting weights as part of your health and fitness routine but can’t figure out how to track weight lifting on your Apple Watch?

-2. JEFIT – The app with the most comprehensive list and details of weight training exercises.
-Using JEFIT, you can build your own workout routines or choose from workouts created by the pros.
+The app with the most comprehensive list and details of weight training exercises.
+Using JEFIT, you can build your workout routines or choose from workouts created by the pros.

 - The app allows you to easily log your exercises, reps, sets, weight, etc., to monitor your progression.

-- The built-in timer feature on the companion Apple Watch app, along with a provision to track weights and reps, is a nice touch.
+- The built-in timer feature on the companion Apple Watch app and a provision to track weights and reps is a nice touch.

 - An elite/pro version of the app provides access to all its features and costs about $40 for the annual subscription.

-3. Fitness Point – The easy-to-use app is sort of a deep repository of everything that is weight-lifting related.
+The easy-to-use app is a deep repository of everything that is weight-lifting-related.

-- This app has an extensive library of images, video animation showing you which muscle a particular strength training exercise focuses on and how to execute it correctly.
+- This app has an extensive library of images and video animation showing you which muscle a particular strength training exercise focuses on and how to execute it correctly.